|UCAS code||VT69||Duration||3 years (BA)|

 |YEARS 2 AND 3|

 Students specialise in the study of a religion, particularly through the study of its texts in their original languages.
 Students specialising in Buddhism, Hinduism, Islam or Judaism usually continue studying in the language they began to learn in their first year.
-Students specialising in Eastern Christianity take up either Syriac or Armenian in their second year, usually having prepared by studying Greek in their first year.
+Students specialising in Eastern Christianity may take up either Syriac or Armenian in their second year.
+Students specialising in Hinduism may take up Hindi in their second year.

-Students take seven papers, three in Oriental Studies and three in Religion; the seventh may be chosen from either Oriental Studies or Religion.
+Students take seven papers, three in Oriental Studies and three from those taught by the Faculty of Theology and Religion; the seventh may be chosen from either Oriental Studies or Theology and Religion.

-In addition, all students must prepare a 12,000-word thesis on a topic of their choice, which may be chosen from either Oriental Studies or Religion.
+In addition, all students must prepare a 12,000-word thesis on a topic of their choice, which may be chosen from either Oriental Studies or Theology and Religion.